-§ Creating Error Pages with Custom Responses (/guides/caching/creating-error-pages-withcustom-responses)
+§ Creating error pages with custom responses (/guides/basic-configuration/creating-error-pages-with-custom-responses)

 The default error responses served by Fastly can be jarring for your users, especially when using Fastly for consumer applications.
 This tutorial shows you how to set up your service configuration to serve a custom page or a synthetic response when we receive an error code from your backend.